 - ASSP comments on PAW Act, workplace violence legislation 5/10/19

-- Technical report takes aim at reducing risk of workplace violence 2/22/19
+- Technical report offers tips for reducing risk of workplace violence 2/22/19

 - Employers could be liable for active shooter violence 1/23/19